IrynaMiziunska/AirBus/README.md

 ## Resources

-The project was based on [Object Detection Model with Keras](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/)
+The project was based on [Object Detection Model with Keras](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/).

-As an object detection mode [Mask RCNN](https://github.com/akTwelve/Mask_RCNN.git) was used:
+As an object detection mode [Mask RCNN](https://github.com/akTwelve/Mask_RCNN.git) was used.